unisonweb/unison/unison-src/transcripts/update-type-delete-record-field.output.md

   unique type Foo = { bar : Nat }

-  Typechecking failed when propagating the update to all the dependents.
+  Typechecking failed.
+I've updated your scratch file with the definitions that need fixing.
+Once the file is compiling, try `update` again.

 .> view Foo